tonybalde/ODIN-Jest/README.md

 <br />OUTPUT: { average: 4, min: 1, max: 8, length: 6 }
 <br />
 <br />Also works with negativ numbers, empty arrays, 1 element array!!

+<h3>TESTS</h3>

+You just need to install the dependencies and then run: "npm test"

 <h2>Thanks for visiting the repo 😎</h2>